ShafiqIslam/common-helpers-laravel/README.md

 ## Installation

-The preferred method of installation is via [Composer][].
+The preferred method of installation is via [Composer](https://getcomposer.org/).
 Run the following command to install the package and add it as a requirement to your project's `composer.json`: